 In response, CP displays the status of accounting, EREP, and symptom record creation and retrieval.
-(For more information on error recording and symptom record recording, see "Collecting Hardware Error Information" on page 190 and "Collecting Symptom Record Information" on page 202.)
+(For more information on error recording and symptom record recording, see "Collecting Symptom Record Information on z/VM" on page 190.)
 The format of the response is similar to this: